 When the Duke and Duchess of Cornwall and York visited New Zealand in June 1901, detectives boarded ships entering the country in search of ‘suspicious persons’, including any ‘who may be members of foreign Anarchist Societies.’1 The New Zealand Free Lance complained that police were neglecting real crime in their search for would-be assassins: ‘Apparently our detectives have been so much occupied in looking out for Archie the Anarchist that they have not had time for Bill the Burglar.’2

 In November 1913, during a general strike, a bomb caused some damage to the winding gear that lowered coal trucks down the Denniston incline on the West Coast of the South Island.
 In April 1951, during the waterfront industrial dispute, a rail bridge near Huntly was dynamited to disrupt coal supplies.
 Train drivers were warned beforehand and no one was hurt.
 Prime Minister Sidney Holland denounced this bombing as ‘an infamous act of terrorism.’3 It could, however, be argued that these actions were sabotage (the destruction of property for political purposes) rather than terrorism.
-In both cases the targets were property not people, with the aim of disrupting industrial processes, rather than achieving a political aim through terror.
+In both cases the targets were property not people, and the intention was to disrup industrial processes rather than achieve a political aim through terror.
 The attacks appear to have been carried out by individuals operating without the knowledge or support of the unions involved in the industrial actions.

 In 1969 four student activists attempted to blow up the flagpole at Waitangi as a protest against the Vietnam War.
-Over the next year there were 13 bombing attacks against military bases and other sites such as the Auckland Supreme Court and the offices of the newspaper Truth.
+Over the next year there were 13 bombing attacks against military bases and other sites, including the Auckland Supreme Court and the offices of the newspaper New Zealand Truth.
 No one was hurt in these bombings.
 Seven of those involved were convicted and served sentences ranging from four months detention to five years jail.

-Caretaker and unionist Ernie Abbott was killed on 27 March 1984 by a bomb at Trades Hall, in Vivian Street, Wellington.
+Caretaker and unionist Ernie Abbott was killed on 27 March 1984 by a bomb at Trades Hall in Vivian Street, Wellington, at a time of heightened industrial tension.
 Trades Hall was the headquarters for many trade unions.
 The device had been left in a suitcase.
-No one has ever been arrested for the crime, and the bomb appears to have been aimed against the unions at a time of heightened industrial tensions.
+No one has ever been arrested for the crime.

 There was some controversy over this act.
 Critics argued that it did not give a clear enough definition of an international terrorist incident.
 They also charged that the censorship provisions were too draconian.
-The law remains on the books although, as of 2012, its powers have never been used.
+The law remains on the books.

 Green Party MPs were alone in voting against the Terrorism Suppression Act 2002, which was passed by 106 votes to 9.
 They were also the main parliamentary opponents of various aspects of the Counter-Terrorism Bill.
 The Greens, along with civil liberties activists, have continued to be critical of the anti-terrorism laws.
 Objections to the laws have mainly been on the grounds that they allow too broad a definition of terrorism and give too much power to the police and intelligence agencies.